carvel-dev/carvel/site/content/kapp-controller/docs/develop/app-spec.md

   # 30s is specified, 30s will be used. (optional; v0.9.0+; default=30s)
   syncPeriod: 1m

+  # Specifies the default namespace to install the App resources, by default this is
+  # same as the App's namespace (optional; v0.48.0+)
+  defaultNamespace: ""

   # specifies that app should be deployed to destination cluster;
   # by default, cluster is same as where this resource resides (optional; v0.5.0+)
   cluster: